jpp2139/computationandbrain.github.io/about.md

 ### Evaluation

-* Mandatory attendance at the lecture each week
+* Attendance at the lecture each week

-* Doing the assigned reading and writing up a graded one-page discussion each week.
+* Doing the assigned reading and writing up a graded one-page discussion each week, to be posted on Piazza.
 Also, include two questions about the material in preparation for the class.
 There may be an in-class quiz on the reading.

-* Participating in class discussions
+* Participating in class discussions (and hopefully on Piazza as well!)

 * Scribing notes for at least one lecture